-The duration of both flares and periods of remission can be challenging to predict, however.
+However, the duration of flares and remission periods is challenging to predict.

 According to the National Psoriasis Foundation:

-- severe psoriasis covers in excess of 10% of the body
+- Severe psoriasis covers more than 10% of the body.

 - the armpits